Early Childhood Education's Lasting Impact: Building Foundations that Endure thumbnail

 Methodologies and Approaches to Education

-Early childhood education is not a one-size-fits-all approach.
+Early childhood education does not fit all.
 Different methodologies have been created to meet the needs of different learners and learning styles.

 Play-Based Learning